-DOT Order No. 1050.2A
+Standard Title VI / Nondiscrimination Assurances DOT Order No. 1050.2A

-The Maine Department of Transportation (herein referred to as the "Recipient"), HEREBY AGREES THAT, as a condition to receiving any Federal financial assistance from the U.S. Department of Transportation (DOT), through the Federal Highway Administration (FHWA), is subject to and will comply with the following:
+The Maine Department of Transportation (herein referred to as the "Recipient") HEREBY AGREES THAT, as a condition of receiving any Federal financial assistance from the U.S. Department of Transportation (USDOT) through the Federal Highway Administration (FHWA), is subject to and will comply with the following: